menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dennehotso is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dennehotso is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Dennehotso who work in teaching (18.18%), food service (10.61%), and healthcare suport services (10.61%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.61% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Dennehotso telecommute to their jobs.
+Overall, about 10.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dennehotso has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dennehotso a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.